enow.com Web Search

 Prohibition was a major reform movement from the 1870s until the 1920s, when nationwide prohibition went into effect.
 It was supported by evangelical Protestant churches, especially the Methodists , Baptists , Presbyterians , Disciples of Christ , Congregationalists , Quakers, and Scandinavian Lutherans.

-4. Joseph Eiboeck - Wikipedia
+4. Bureau of Prohibition - Wikipedia

-7. Carrie Nation - Wikipedia
+6. Carrie Nation - Wikipedia

 en.wikipedia.org/wiki/Carrie_Nation

-Caroline Amelia Nation (November 25, 1846 – June 9, 1911), often referred to by Carrie, Carry Nation, [1] Carrie A. Nation, or Hatchet Granny, [2] [3] was an American who was a radical member of the temperance movement, which opposed alcohol before the advent of Prohibition.
+Caroline Amelia Nation (November 25, 1846 – June 9, 1911), often referred to as Carrie, Carry Nation, [1] Carrie A. Nation, or Hatchet Granny, [2] [3] was an American who was a radical member of the temperance movement, which opposed alcohol before the advent of Prohibition.

 9. The Forgotten History of Black Prohibitionism - AOL